Turin DF64 Grinder Review: Does It Live Up To The Hype?

 Value for Money – 4.5/5

 If you want a high-end coffee grinder that can grind consistently for an espresso or a pour-over, the DF64 is one of the least expensive options other than a hand coffee grinder.
 To some extent, this may result from limited competition in this market so far, so we could see alternatives arriving soon.
-Already, Eureka has come out with a Niche Zero competitor, but it is expected to be priced well above the DF64 (6).
+Already, Eureka has come out with a Niche Zero competitor, but it is priced above the DF64 (6).

 The DF64’s value for money is somewhat tempered because a series of after-market modifications vastly improve it.
 If you want this grinder at its best, you should also factor in the cost of a new dosing cup, an upgrade to SSP burrs, a funnel to avoid static mess, and possibly a solution to popcorning.
 Then again, if you love to tinker with commercial products, you’ll probably enjoy this good coffee grinder’s potential for greatness.